 The Siena Valdichiana is perfect for hotel and agritourism stays, and every town is a good starting point for visiting not only the surrounding parts of Tuscany (Val d’Orcia, Crete, Monte Amiata), but also Umbria and northern Lazio.

-We recommend starting in Sinalunga, a spectacular part of the Siena Valdichiana, surrounded by vineyards and olive groves: for this reason, it’s perfect for tourists who love the countryside.
-Continue to Trequanda, with its 13th-century castle, before arriving in Montepulciano.
-Here, you can visit the Temple of San Biagio or be enveloped by the silence of the cathedral; you can also sip on a delicious glass of Vino Nobile in a wine bar in the historic centre.
+It continues to Trequanda, with its 13th-century castle, before arriving in Montepulciano.
+Here, you can visit the Temple of San Biagio or be enveloped by the silence of the cathedral, before sitting down for a delicious glass of Vino Nobile in a wine bar of the historic centre.

 Chianciano Terme, famous for its hot springs, also vaunts an interesting town centre, while Sarteano is home to a beautiful Renaissance church.
-After Cetona, you’ll reach San Casciano dei Bagni, renowned for its thermal baths.
+After Cetona, the route reaches San Casciano dei Bagni, renowned for its thermal baths.